chef-boneyard/chef-web-docs-2016/step_recipe/step_recipe_case_statement.rst

 ..
 This is an included how-to.

-A case statement can be used to compare an expression (specified by case) and then executing the code that matches the expression.
+A case statement can be used to compare an expression, and then execute the code that matches.

 To select a package name based on platform: